NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/InteractiveSegmentation/README.md

 5. Add GUI to select active label

 ## TODO
-1. Clean code and group in single folder
+1. Clean code and group source files in single folder
-2. Make downladable extension
+2. Learn how to make downladable extension

 # Illustrations